UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 For full pricing information, see the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

-Note that there is a discount level over 100,000 consumed points per month.
+Note that there is a discount level over £40,000 spent per month.

 ### Invoicing